Achain Invites Bay Area Students to Participate in a Blockchain Hackathon

 Achain’s History and Mandate

 According to Crunchbase, the Singapore-based company was founded in 2014.
-It promotes itself as a “simple, efficient, and secure blockchain platform” by enabling users to “quickly deploy digital assets, smart contracts and other enterprise-class decentralized applications.”
+It promotes itself as a user-friendly blockchain platform.
 It is especially popular in China and the broader Asian market, but its current hackathon appears to point to an attempt to make inroads in the United States.

 The Achain Hackathon

-As stated in their May 17 news release, as part of their hackathon, Achain is inviting students from Bay Area high schools and universities to participate in what is being billed as “the first Achain Hackathon.”
-Students from San Francisco, Palo Alto, and San Jose are free to apply, and the prize pool totals 150,000 ACT tokens.
-While 100,000 tokens will be awarded to the university competition winners, 50,000 tokens will be awarded to the high school competition winners.
+As stated in their May 17 news release, as part of their hackathon, Achain is inviting students from Bay Area schools and postsecondary institutions to participate in what is being billed as the company’s first-ever hackathon.
+Students from San Francisco, Palo Alto, and San Jose are free to apply, and the prize is worth 150,000 ACT tokens.
+100,000 tokens will be awarded to college winners and 50,000 will be set aside for high schoolers.

 The event appears to be the brainchild of Achain’s U.S. based Community Manager, Marco A. Fernandez.
 As Fernandez emphasized, “We want to inspire the local community to embrace the blockchain.
 Achain is committed to creating a more efficient process for blockchain developers of every level.
 This contest is a perfect testament to the ease of use of our platform.
 We are excited to see the creative ideas that emerge from these young students.”
 Achain not only hopes to engage and inspire students through this contest by “merging education, innovation, and technology,” but also to encourage the local culture of Silicon Valley to have more fun in the process.